tiutiunnykleasoft/tiutiunnykleasoft/README.md

 - 👋 Hi, I’m @tiutiunnykleasoft.
-- 👀 I’m have no interests.
+- 👀 I'm interested in sports, board games, spending time at home and doing cool home projects.
-- 🌱 I’m PHP developer.
+- 🌱 I’m PHP and Typescript Full-Stack developer.
-- 💞️ I’m looking to new projects.
+- 💞️ I’m looking for my new projects in e-commerce or just potenrial web-applications.
-- 📫 How to reach me : write to telegarm @nanallew, or email : tutunikssa@gmail.com
+- 📫 How to reach me:
+  - Telegram - `@nanallew`
+  - Email - `tutunikssa@gmail.com`

 <!---
 tiutiunnykleasoft/tiutiunnykleasoft is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.